An Affordable Difference

 Child & Youth Development Major: PreK-3 or K-5 certification

-If you want to teach at the PreK-3 level in public or private schools OR serve in a leadership position in a child development center or church-related preschool, consider Milligan.
+If you want to teach at the PreK-3 or K-5 level in public or private schools OR serve in a leadership position in a child development center or church-related preschool, consider Milligan.
 In 18 -23 months you can complete the Child and Youth Development major, and even opt to certify to teach PreK-3 or K-5 with an additional semester of full-time student teaching.
 Classes meet only one night per week.
 And tuition is affordable and within your reach.

 The major is in Child and Youth Development and can be completed in 18 months.
 The curriculum includes courses in literacy, technology, assessment and intervention, psychology, teaching, administration, curriculum, media effects, and more.
 Certification to teach requires an additional full-time semester of student teaching, for a total of 23 months.
 Students must also complete the college’s general education requirements, but often these have been completed in a student’s prior coursework.
 We are happy to review your transcript and provide a degree plan.

 You’ll progress through the program in small classes, giving you an opportunity to develop relationships, learn from diverse experiences and approaches, and benefit from a built-in support network.
 This also allows professors to interact closely with students for individual attention and supervision throughout the program.
 Teaching you is more than a job to our faculty – it’s a mission.
 They are dedicated teachers, experienced professionals, and trusted mentors who invest time, energy, and ideas to inspire you and help you reach your highest potential.
 It’s not just a degree.
 It’s your future.

 For many decades, Milligan has enjoyed a strong partnership with area school systems.
 The college’s reputation for producing well-prepared, creative, commited teachers is unparalleled.
 School administrators consistently look to Milligan as a resource for both hiring and training, regularly calling on faculty to lead workshops for in-services and to collaborate on various education issues.
 Thousands of our graduates are serving as teachers, coaches, counselors, and administrators in schools across the United States.